npmdoc-user/node-utility2/README.md

 #### todo
 - npm publish 2017.3.18
-- add function ajaxParallel and ajaxSeries
+- add sensitive data-scrubber in function moduleDirname
-- split npmdoc to travis
-- add curl check for npmdoc
-- add description to npmdoc
-- travis disable concurrent build
 - fix npmdoc on npmdoc
 - add package-listing to npmdoc
 - use remote credentials